ak/simple_captcha/README.md

 ### Usage

 #### Controller Based

+  Include `SimpleCaptcha::ControllerHelpers` into Your captcha validating controller or put the include into `app/controllers/application.rb`

+    ApplicationController < ActionController::Base
+      include SimpleCaptcha::ControllerHelpers
+    end

-  In the view file within the form tags add this code
+  in the view file within the form tags add this code

     <%= show_simple_captcha %>